AdrianaCaetano/MasterProject/README.md

 Program written in Python using VS Code, the file 'requirements.txt' has all dependencies

 PS: Base graph file was too big to upload.
-Create it using the google colab and save it into project/media to run the program
+Create it using the google colab notbeook and save it into project/media to run the program